ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

-Let's analyse the OS process
+Let's analyse the opensource process

 There is a development process of course, which we enjoy, but we could enjoy it in a business context too.

 But also a sharing process.

-Some of you are not in the Plone community, so you might not know what is a real community.
+Some of you are not familiar with the Plone community, so you might not know what is a real community.

 We are not just sharing code, we are sharing emotion.